adgeli/The_Supply_Blockchain/source_code/Supply_Chain_User_Guide.md

     - `PINATA_SECRET_API_KEY` - set the private account key provided by Pinata
     - `WEB3_PROVIDER_URI` - web address hosting the contract.
 Set to local host for testing.
     - `SUPPLYCHAIN_ADDRESS` - address of the deployed contract

-The contract was built, deployed and tested first on a local Ganache blockchain by connecting to Injected Web3 on Remix, conducted through MetaMask under localhost:8545.
-After tests were completed locally, the contracts were then successfully deployed and tested on the Kovan network

-at the following address: 0xF1F47c0f63B98675bd2441589237E4fBD6050eEe

 ---